Why you Need to Intentionally Build a Support Team

 Take the time to carefully consider your team members, selecting individuals who share common interests, values, and a commitment to mutual support.
 Your team does not need to always be socially active together, although it is an added benefit if they know each other.
 When faced with challenges, a team acquainted with one another serves as a supportive network, ready to aid in various ways.
 This becomes particularly beneficial during times of illness or recovery, as an ideal team would step up to provide meals or offer the support you need during this season of your life.

 Do you want to learn more about building your support team?
-We dive into this topic in our FREE ebook.
+We dive into this topic and offer a checklist to help you build a support team in chapter 6 of our FREE Aging Made Easier ebook.
 Download it here.